 All in peace right?

-Through this article, I am going to open a new category on my blog called “What not to do,” which are some database management bad practice articles that I will start to gather here and thus, show you all that you shouldn't Be done.
+Through this article, I will inaugurate a new category on my blog called “What not to do”, which are some articles of bad database administration practices that I will start to gather here and thus, demonstrate to you everything that should Be done.

 To debut this category, I will write here about a bad practice that I see a lot of people using and asking groups how to do it, which is to enable the sa user in the SQL Server instance.